julian-vidal/coder-hourse-back-end/Modulo3/40-arq-server-persistencia/desafio-entregable/readme.md

+# Instructions
 1. `npm i`
 2. `npm run dev -- -p=<PORT> -m=<FORK|CLUSTER> -db=<DATABASE_TYPE> `

-Please note:
+# Important Notes
 * The only DAO in place is Mongo
-* The frontend has been commented, for this challenge we only care about the backend
+* The frontend has been removed, for this challenge we only care about the backend